MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-branding-meetings.md

 Custom images must meet Microsoft accessibility contrast ratios (4:5:1), and uploads must follow these parameters:

 - Admin can only upload PNG and JPEG image formats for brand image
-- Admin can only upload brand image with max size
+- Admin can only upload brand image with max size of 5 MB
 - Admin can upload brand image with following dimensions:
   - Minimum dimensions: 360 px X 360 px
   - Maximum dimensions: 2048 px X 2048 px